milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 Finally we are able to get value from the input element as follows:
 `console.log('Value of a name variable is: ' + form.value.name);`

-> We didn't have to pass `ngForm` object to the onSubmit function.
+> NOTE: We didn't have to pass `ngForm` object to the onSubmit function.
 Another approach would be to use Angular's ViewChild decorator and store our form data in the variable we define in our typescript class like:

 ```ts
 import { Component, ViewChild } from '@angular/core';